Mobile

 Installing ebitenmobile

-Install ebitenmobile
+Install ebitenmobile command first.

 go install github.com/hajimehoshi/ebiten/v2/cmd/ebitenmobile@latest